harism/android-pagecurl/README.md

 We really do not want to draw polygons separately if they lie next to each other on same plane.
 It's more appropriate to have more vertices used for drawing rotating part instead.
 On negative side lots of code complexity comes from the need for creating a triangle strip for rendering.
-Using a solid grid such problems do not occur at all.<br/>
+Using a solid grid such problems do not occur at all.

 * Page Flip 2D [http://nomtek.com/tips-for-developers/page-flip-2d/]
 * Page Flip 3D [http://nomtek.com/tips-for-developers/page-flip-3d/]